jfh5580/DNSC6290_RML/README.md

 #### Visualization of AIR vs. AUC for Bias testing

-* **Since we need to retrain most accurate model above 0.8 AIR, it is important to check the plots for AIR vs AUC.**
+* **Since we need to retrain the most accurate model above 0.8 AIR, it is important to check the plots for AIR vs AUC.**
 ![AIR VS AUC](images/AIR_AUC.png)

-#### Becision tree model for red teaming
+#### Decision tree model for red teaming

 * **A basic flow chart for how the XGB model works.**
 ![Stolen decision tree model](images/stolen.png)